The 10 Most Common Questions Asked About Shoplifting

 5. The LP claims they have me on video stealing.
 Don't they have to let me see the tape?

-6. I was stopped outside of the store and accused of shoplifting, but did not have any merchandise on me.
+6. I was stopped outside and accused of shoplifting, but did not have any merchandise on me.
 They made a mistake.
 What should I do?

-- If you were stopped by an agent of the store, accused of theft and do not have any merchandise on you, the employee(s) made something known (in the business) as a bad stop.
-If this should happen to you, please make mental notes of the following:
+If you were stopped by an agent of the store, accused of theft, and did not have any merchandise on you, the employee(s) made something known in the business as a "bad stop."
+If this happens to you, please make mental notes of the following:

-- Was I touched in any way during my detainment?
+- Were you touched in any way during the detainment?

-- How many store employees/customers are present in the area?
+- How many store employees/customers were present in the area?

-- Of course.
-An LP agent is expected to use discretion and store policy when it comes to making an apprehension and the store doesn't want you to become ill or jeopardize your pregnancy, either.
+Of course.
+An LP agent is expected to use discretion and store policy when it comes to making an apprehension.
 If you become sick or feel the need for medical treatment, ask the LP to call 911 immediately.
+The store doesn't want you to become ill or jeopardize your pregnancy, either.

 8. I stole a small bottle of perfume from a package that contained three bottles.
-The store charged me the price for all three bottles.
+The store charged me the price for all three.
 How is this fair?

-9. I was just arrested at a major retailer for getting a discount on a DVD player from my girlfriend who is a cashier at the store.
-She's the one who gave me the discount, so how come I got arrested?
+9. I was arrested for getting a discount on a DVD player from my girlfriend who is a cashier at the store.
+Why wasn't she the one to get arrested?

-- Because you took an active part in the shoplifting.
+Because even if you are not in possession of the stolen items, you took an active part in the shoplifting.
 You are being charged as an accomplice.
 Most stores will not charge another person who happens to be with the shoplifter when they steal unless they take an active part in the crime.
-You physically handed the merchandise to your friend making you an accessory.
+You physically handed the merchandise to your friend, making you an accessory.